January 11, 2023

 They have created an amazing company culture.
 They take such pride in their culture that they offer a $2,000 bonus to employees to quit after the first couple of weeks.
 Only 2-3% of employees take the $2,000 quit bonus.
 Zappos has ten exceptional core values.
 They are not just words on a wall; they LIVE by these values and instill them in their employees.
 They even publish a culture book you can order full of how they live these core values.
 The employees themselves write the book.
 You should go to their website and order the book.

 They also offer tours of their location in Las Vegas if you are ever in their neighborhood.
 Watch YouTube videos and read stories of great customer service and employee satisfaction.
 You will see that they took some jobs that weren’t desirable and made them into desirable places to work with the culture they created.
 Numerous stories of employees have gone above and beyond for customers.
-They create a VIP experience because that has been instilled in them, and they have been empowered to take care of the guest without fear.
+They create a VIP experience because that has been instilled in them and empowered them to care for the guest without fear.
 They have made a monetary and emotional investment in their team, which has had an incredible and ongoing return on investment.

-Whole Foods: Whole Foods continues to make the list of top 100 places to work.
-They have a unique culture.
-They offer their employees a 20% discount on everything in the store and an additional 10% for employees who keep their health in check.
+Whole Foods continues to make the list of the top 100 places to work.
+They have a unique culture and offer their employees a 20% discount on everything in the store and an additional 10% for employees who keep their health in check.

 They even offer their employees a website that allows them to track their meals.
-One of the truly unique things in their culture is that they are 100% transparent.
-All employees have access to salary information from checkers to executives.
+One of the truly unique things about their culture is that they are 100% transparent.
+All employees, from checkers to executives, have access to salary information.

 They also allow the employees to vote on the benefits package every three years.
-Hiring managers and executives is done in a town-hall-style format by a panel of peers.
-Employees get to ask the new potential manager five questions, and then they each get to vote for the top 5 candidates.
+A panel of peers hires managers and executives in a town hall-style format.
+Employees ask the new potential manager five questions, and then they each vote for the top five candidates.
 They encourage their employees to submit new ideas and implement them.
 These few things allow employees to own the business, creating loyalty and employee satisfaction.

 There are multiple ways to skin a cat.
 There are a lot of examples of companies that have created amazing company cultures that we can learn from.
-By creating a fun and meaningful culture, you will attract the best employees and retain the best ones, ultimately leading to an increased bottom line.
+Creating a fun and meaningful culture will attract and retain the best employees, ultimately leading to an increased bottom line.
 Perks and benefits alone don’t establish your company culture.
 There is much more to it than that.
 Much depends on how you treat your team, your approach, and the level of ownership and trust you have for them.
 Studies have shown that employees value and crave purpose and responsibility more than higher pay and bonuses.

 Conclusion